 |

-| Above: Southbound lanes of US 101 over San Mateo Creek near the county line.
-This bridge was one of two over this creek.
-The northbound bridge was removed for the construction of I-5, which is visible above.
-Note the lane markings are still visible on the picture to the right. | |
+Above: Southbound lanes of US 101 over San Mateo Creek near the county line.
+This bridge, constructed in 1946 carried the southbound lanes until the completion of I-5 in 1969 (high level bridge in background).
+The northbound bridge was removed for the construction of I-5.
+Note the lane markings are still visible on the picture to the right. |

 |